urbanemissionsinfo/AQI_bulletins/README.md

 City wise AQI bulletins CSV and calendar plots can be obtained on UrbanEmissions website: [Link](https://urbanemissions.info/india-air-quality/india-ncap-aqi-indian-cities-2015-2023/)

 ## Analysis
+A visualisation of this dataset can be accessed here: [AQI Bulletins Interactive scatter plot](https://urbanemissionsinfo.github.io/AQI_bulletins/)

+Detailed report can be accessed here: [AQI Analysis for Indian cities from 2015-2023](https://urbanemissions.info/wp-content/uploads/docs/SIM-47-2024.pdf)

 This research project is presented at the iCACGP-IGAC Conference 2024, Kuala Lumpur.
 [Abstract](https://icacgp-igac2024.com/wp-content/uploads/2024/08/A144.-Sai-Krishna-Dammalapati.pdf)

-Detailed report can be accessed here: [AQI Analysis for Indian cities from 2015-2023](https://urbanemissions.info/wp-content/uploads/docs/SIM-47-2024.pdf)

 ![alt text](assets/India_Monitoring_Poster.jpg)